 FastForward is your Pipeline for Skilled, Qualified Employees.

-We know Virginia businesses struggle to hire qualified talent—especially for infrastructure-related jobs, such as powerline technicians and heavy equipment operators.
+We know Virginia businesses struggle to find qualified talent — especially for infrastructure-related jobs, such as powerline technicians and heavy equipment operators.
 Virginia’s employers need workers who are trained on the equipment specific to your industry and vertical.

 We’re here to serve as your community partner.
 We want to know what your needs are – from the kinds of training and certifications required to the kind of candidate you’re looking for.